JyothiKoushikP/TakeHomeAssignment_Fetch/README.md

 ![Alt text](./Screenshots/s12.png)

 * In this way, you can run the code with custom command line arguments.
+You can stop the code execution as shown in case 1.

 **Output:**
 The endpoints are tested every 15 seconds and the availability percentage is calculated for each domain as shown below.